-What are cisgender identities?
+What does "cisgender" mean?

 Cisgender is a term used to describe someone whose gender identity is in line with the gender assigned at birth.
 An example of a cisgender identity might include someone assigned "male" at birth and who identifies as "male".